Tegus: Panel Calls

 What areas of panel calls can be improved?

-What’s the best solution to improve Panel Calls?
+What’s the best way to improve Panel Calls?

 Using an Opportunity Solutions Tree, I explored potential solutions stemming from the two overarching opportunities.

-Using my brainstormed concepts, I created high-fidelity prototypes to visualize my explorations for both Tegus users and my team.
+Using my brainstormed concepts, I created high-fidelity prototypes.

 User Research: Concept Testing